 Although zinc is an important mineral, it should be taken conservatively.
 Some people take zinc lozenges as a cold remedy, but accurate dosages for this use have not been scientifically established.
 Acute toxicity from exposure to high levels of zinc can cause pain, diarrhea and vomiting.
 Consuming too much zinc can also result in deficiencies in copper, another trace mineral.

 According to the Office of Dietary Supplements, the recommended daily amount of zinc for babies from birth to 6 months is 2 milligrams.
-For children 7 months to 3 years of age the recommended amount is 3 milligrams; for 4 to 8 years, it’s 5 milligrams; and from 9 to 13 years, it’s 8 milligrams.
-For non-pregnant and non-breastfeeding females between the age of 14 and 18, the recommended daily amount of zinc is 9 milligrams, and from 19 years and older it’s 8 milligrams.
+For children 7 months to 3 years of age the recommended amount is 3 milligrams; for 4 to 8 years, it's 5 milligrams; and from 9 to 13 years, it's 8 milligrams.
+For non-pregnant and non-breastfeeding people between the age of 14 and 18, the recommended daily amount of zinc is 9 milligrams, and from 19 years and older it's 8 milligrams.
 For pregnant teens the recommended amount is 12 milligrams.
 For breastfeeding teens the recommended amount is 13 milligrams.
-For pregnant women the recommended amount is 11 milligrams, and for breastfeeding women it’s 12 milligrams.
+For pregnant people, the recommended amount is 11 milligrams, and for breastfeeding people it's 12 milligrams.
 For men above the age of 18 the recommended amount is 11 milligrams.

 Tolerable Upper Limits